Facebook

 • They aren’t good for big areas or larger messes.

-So what details should you look at when choosing a backpack leaf blower?
+What details should you look at when choosing a backpack leaf blower?

 Type

-First of all, decide if you want a battery-powered or gas option.
+Decide if you want a battery-powered or gas option.
 Consider the pros and cons of each before buying.

 You will also find a few corded electric options.
-These require a power source so they minimize your flexibility.
+These require a power source, so they minimize your flexibility.

 Run Time

 It’s very important to consider the run time.
-The larger the area, the higher you’ll want the power to last.
+The larger the area, the longer you’ll want the power to last.
 Battery-powered options usually run between 15 and 90 minutes, with the majority being between 30 and 60 minutes.

-As for gas leaf blowers, they should last between 1.5 to three hours depending on the power you use.
+As for gas leaf blowers, they should last between 1.5 to three hours, depending on the power you use.
 So if you have a larger yard, a gas leaf blower is a more convenient option.

 Air Volume

 Air volume is measured in cubic feet per minute (CFM).
-This is a very important detail that tells you how much air moves through the machine.
-This is basically how well it does at moving leaves.
-The higher this number, the better the machine.
-We recommend looking at one that’s at least 400 CFM.
+This detail tells you how much air moves through the machine.
+In simpler terms, it lets you know how efficiently the unit will move leaves.

 Speed